mkdhruv09/RemoteValScanner/readme.md

 #### Drawable graphics

 To change CubiCapture's default drawables you have to override them by redefining the drawables in your applications `drawables.xml` file.
-You need to have the `drawables.xml` file created to the `values` directory where the `colors.xml` file is as well.
+You need to have the `drawables.xml` file created in the `values` directory where the `colors.xml` file is as well.

 Here's all the default drawables defined in CubiCapture library: